-The Board has oversight responsibility for the risk management framework of the Group and the Board ensures the alignment of the strategy and the appetite for risk.
+The Board has oversight responsibility for the risk management framework of the Company and the Board ensures the alignment of the strategy and the appetite for risk.
 For the purposes of business resilience, the Board satisfies itself that there is an appropriate risk management approach and that reasonable mitigations are in place for the key risks of the Company.
-For details on the Company's risk management approach refer to pages 32 and 33 in the Corporate governance statement.
+For details on the Company's risk management approach refer to page 32 in the Corporate governance statement.